 - It is available in the first 12 weeks of pregnancy.

-- It is quick, with the procedure only taking 5–10 minutes.
+- It is quick, with the procedure taking 5–10 minutes.

-- It is relatively pain-free, though some women experience cramping, sweating, nausea, or a combination.
+- It is relatively pain-free, though some people experience cramping, sweating, nausea, or a combination.

 - It does not require a general anesthetic.